wcfrobert/ezweld/README.md

 **Analogy to Sections**

 A weld group can be treated like any other geometric section.
 Therefore, calculating its stress state is entirely analogous to calculating elastic stress on a cross-section using the combined stress formula.
-You'll probably recognize these formulas as they appear in all mechanics of material textbooks.

 $$\sigma = \frac{P}{A} + \frac{M_x c_y}{I_x} + \frac{M_y c_x}{I_y}$$

 $$\tau = \frac{Tc}{J}$$

-Here is a figure from the “Design of Welded Structures” textbook by Omer W. Blodgett that illustrates the resemblance.
+Here is a figure from the “Design of Welded Structures” textbook by Omer W. Blodgett that illustrates this resemblance.

 <div align="center">
   <img src="https://github.com/wcfrobert/ezweld/blob/master/doc/weld_comparison.png?raw=true" alt="demo" style="width: 50%;" />